marcelgo/infopark_kickstarter/README.md

 yourself, you can do so any time by following the steps below.

-1. Signup for a [free Infopark Cloud Express account](https://www.infopark.de/) and setup a test CMS and CRM tenant in the Infopark Konsole.
+1. Signup for a [free Infopark Cloud Express account](https://www.infopark.de/) and setup a test CMS and CRM tenant in the Infopark Console.
 2. Fork and clone Infopark Kickstarter Github repository.

         git clone git@github.com:<your github username>/ice_kickstarter.git
         cd ice_kickstarter

-3. We suggest using RVM or rbenv.
-Anyway, compare your local ruby version with the version given in `.ruby-version` and install it if necessary.
+3. We suggest using [rbenv](https://github.com/sstephenson/rbenv/).
+Anyway, compare your local ruby version with the version given in
+   `.ruby-version` and install it if necessary.

         ruby --version

-3. Download the configuration files from the Infopark Konsole and unzip all files into the test application that is part of the Infopark Kickstarter gem.
+3. Download the configuration files from the Infopark Console and unzip all files into the test application that is part of the Infopark Kickstarter gem.

         spec/dummy/config/rails_connector.yml